atolye15/checklist/checklists/launching-an-open-source-project.md

 Prefer MIT license if you don't have any reason to not to use

 - [ ] Set GitHub issue templates
-GitHub has a beatiful [documentation](https://help.github.com/en/github/building-a-strong-community/configuring-issue-templates-for-your-repository) for this to-odo
+GitHub has a beautiful [documentation](https://help.github.com/en/github/building-a-strong-community/configuring-issue-templates-for-your-repository) for this to-do

 - [ ] Install Welcome bot and configure it
 You can look at it from [here](https://probot.github.io/apps/welcome/)